Frequently Asked Questions

 You can search RILM online, and the two most recent print editions are available in the library's reference section.

-Coverage from 1970 to the present is available online here via EBSCOhost.
+Music Index coverage from 1970 to the present is available online via EBSCOhost.

 Periodicals / serials are magazines, scholarly journals, newspapers, and other materials of a similar nature.